 All texts should be in English

-A shortlist of artists will be selected by an artistic committee consisting of the founder of the residency, Maria Mitzali, the artistic director ,Nikolas Ventourakis, and invited guests from the fields of visual arts.
-The shortlisted artists will be notified within two weeks from the applications deadline.
-The shortlisted artists' portfolios will then be examined by the Jury which will independently select the winner of the residency for 2018.
+A longlist of artists will be selected by the team of Lucy Art Residency.
+The longlisted artists will be notified within two weeks from the applications deadline.
+All longlisted artists' portfolios will then be examined by the Jury which will independently select the winner of the residency for 2018.

 What is included in the residency.

-The residency includes accommodation in a private room in the five star hotel Lucy, breakfast and two daily meals in the hotel's restaurant, economy flights to and from the country of residence, a 500 Euro artist fee and a per diem of 20 Euros for personal expenses.
+The residency includes accommodation in a private room in the five star hotel Lucy, breakfast and two daily meals in the hotel's restaurant, economy flights to and from the country of residence and a per diem of 25 Euros for personal expenses.
+For the production of the artwork following the residency a 400 Euro Artist Fee will be paid and up to 400 Euro production budget provided.

 What is not included in the residency